paulononaka/mobcli/README.md

 ## Todo

-- Validate if it find no projets
+- Validate if it find has no projets
-- Unit test mobcli
-- Verify if check ./gradlew properties is fine
-- Validate that current folder has gradle setup
 - Changes the logic of exiting
-- Review Readme

 ## Requirements